-On inclusionwise maximal and maximum cardinality $k$-clubs in graphs
+On inclusionwise maximal and maximum cardinality k-clubs in graphs

 Abstract

-A $k$-club is a distance-based graph-theoretic generalization of a clique, originally introduced to model cohesive social subgroups in social network analysis.
-The $k$-clubs represent low diameter clusters in graphs and are appropriate for various graph-based data mining applications.
-Unlike cliques, the $k$-club model is nonhereditary, meaning every subset of a $k$-club is not necessarily a $k$-club.
-In this article, we settle an open problem establishing the intractability of testing inclusion-wise maximality of $k$-clubs.
+A k-club is a distance-based graph-theoretic generalization of a clique, originally introduced to model cohesive social subgroups in social network analysis.
+The k-clubs represent low diameter clusters in graphs and are appropriate for various graph-based data mining applications.
+Unlike cliques, the k-club model is nonhereditary, meaning every subset of a k-club is not necessarily a k-club.
+In this article, we settle an open problem establishing the intractability of testing inclusion-wise maximality of k-clubs.
 This result is in contrast to polynomial-time verifiability of maximal cliques, and is a direct consequence of its nonhereditary nature.
 We also identify a class of graphs for which this problem is polynomial-time solvable.
-We propose a distance coloring based upper-bounding scheme and a bounded enumeration based lower-bounding routine and employ them in a combinatorial branch-and-bound algorithm for finding maximum cardinality $k$-clubs.
+We propose a distance coloring based upper-bounding scheme and a bounded enumeration based lower-bounding routine and employ them in a combinatorial branch-and-bound algorithm for finding maximum cardinality k-clubs.
 Computational results from using the proposed algorithms on 200-vertex graphs are also provided.

 Publication